 However, success in the SEO game requires a right balance of strategic and creative thinking.
 This is especially true for small businesses, which often face financial and manpower constraints.

-To help small business owners navigate the murky waters of SEO, we’ve compiled this list of the best SEO strategies for small businesses:
+To help small business owners navigate the murky waters of SEO, we’ve compiled this list of the best SEO strategies for small businesses.

-Create content with long-tail keywords
+Implement long-tail keywords

 The days of targeting specific keywords and writing 500-word articles on keyword topics have long passed.
 Nowadays, long-tail keywords drive the success of online businesses.